Code-Institute-Submissions/b1ndark-project3/README.md

 - ### Content

-    - To import colorama I have followed Python Package Index and also watched a tutorial on youtube to help me understand and learn, I will leave the links below:
+    - To import colorama I have followed Python Package Index and also watched a tutorial on Youtube to help me understand and learn, I will leave the links below:
       - [Python Package Index](https://pypi.org/project/colorama/)
       - [TechWithTim](https://www.youtube.com/watch?v=u51Zjlnui4Y&ab_channel=TechWithTim)